ivangcode/ivangcode/README.md

 ### 🚀My projects
 ---
-_I love to make personal projects to increase my technical skills and keep learning about new technologies.
+_I love to make projects to increase my technical skills and keep learning about new technologies.
 Here are some of my best projects._

 - [Ghibli Tracker: Rate and discover your favorites Ghibli's movies](https://github.com/C10-Ghibli-s/FE-Studio-Ghibli-Tracker)
 - [Ghibli Backoffice: Manage and make CRUD for all content from Ghibli Tracker](https://github.com/C10-Ghibli-s/FE-Backoffice)